nirbhay12345/nirbhay12345/README.md

 # Hello 👋 I am Nirbhay

-A passionate Full-Stack Developer with a keen interest in crafting efficient solutions using C++, JavaScript, and Python.
+A passionate Data Engineer with a keen interest in crafting efficient solutions using AWS and Python.
 I'm enthusiastic about exploring the vast world of Data Science and its applications.

 🚀 Skills & Expertise:

-Proficient in C++, JavaScript, and Python
+Proficient in Python
 Experienced in MERN Stack development
 AWS Cloud Services knowledge